neuronsimulator/nrn/neuron/neuron/classes/mechtype.rst

     Description:
-        The i'th point process has a NET_RECEIVE block and can therefore be a target for a :func:`NetCon` object.
+        The i'th point process has a NET_RECEIVE block and can therefore be a target for a :class:`NetCon` object.